 Where to stay in Asakusa

 - Luxury: Asakusa View Hotel.
 This hotel offers an amazing view of the Senso-ji temple and on the Skytree at night.
 The rooms are modern and feature floor-to-ceiling windows.
 The bathrooms come with a bath tub, shower and complimentary toiletries.
 At a surcharge, it’s also possible to use the swimming pool or get a massage.
+Click here to check the reviews, photos and availability.

 - Mid-range: The Gate Hotel Asakusa Kaminarimon by Hulic.
 This is a modern and chic hotel a few minutes away from the Asakusa station.
 It features a restaurant on the 13th floor with great views, a nice open-air terrace and bar on the roof with views of the the Tokyo Skytree.
 The rooms are modern, well-equipped, clean and spacious.
 Their breakfast is excellent!
+Click here to check the reviews, photos and availability.

 - Budget: MyCube by MyStays.
 A great option if you’re traveling on a budget!
 It’s one of those cube/pod hotels and it’s actually quite spacious.
 There’s an on-site restaurant and a common area.
 The staff is friendly and the place is quiet.
+Click here to check the reviews, photos and availability.

 - Find all the Asakusa hotels